DregsTarnen/FuglyKiosk/README.md

     make
     make install

-#Make A Home For Kiosk Scripts
+# Make A Home For Kiosk Scripts
+Make a directory named fuglykiosk in your home directory and place all the fuglykiosk files in it.